 The former is used in Business Portfolio and the latter in Product Portfolio.

-b) Strategic Business Units (SBU) in Product Portfolio and Business Portfolio
+b) Strategic Business Units (SBU) in Product’s Portfolios and Business Portfolios

 In a Business Portfolio, the commodities are referred to as SBUs.
 Business managers analyze SBUs and not the market at the time of using a growth-share matrix to analyze SBUs.

 In a Product Portfolio, the markets, as well as the units, are analyzed.

 Both portfolios are different from one another in various aspects, including product type, risk management.